Canadian Tour Part 1

 The Okanagan Valley is a stunning area of BC, known for it’s abundance of wineries and orchards.
 We traveled through the area and I performed at the Woodlake RV Park in Lake Country, Todd’s RV Park in Peachland, the Canyon Farms RV Park in Kelowna and the Farmers Markets in Peachland (Thanks to Papa Thom for inviting me).
 While we were here, we again made some incredible friends; Debbie Loker and Patrick.
 Mitch and I also took advantage of my days off by hiking up the peaks of the mountains.
 In Peachland, we walked up Pincushion Mountain (815m) and in Lake Country we struggled up Spion Kop Mountain (875m).
 We must have lost our way numerous times off the walking track because on some parts, we literally were on our hands and knees as it was too steep and slippery with the rocks.
 It was so much fun!
 When we got back down, we did discover a map with five different trails for every levels.
 Both of these summits held the most spectacular views showing the lakes and the cities.

 Every few months in Peachland, the information center have a bat count.
 What’s that you say?
-Well, believe it or not, the historic primary school building was not being used but when it was discovered that there were thousands of bats occupying the attic, they turned it into the information center and are protecting the Yuma Bat colony.
+Well, believe it or not, the historic primary school building was not being used but when it was discovered that there were thousands of bats occupying the attic, they turned it into the information centre and are protecting the Yuma Bat colony.

 Our friend Debbie decided to make Mitch and I feel at home by taking us to Kangaroo Creek Farm in Lake Country.
 Cute is an understatement.
 I was lucky enough to hold an albino joey and a Mumma sugar glider.
 We got selfies with emus, wallabies and miniature horses.
 Oh and I can’t forget about the Cockatoo that does the world’s BEST Donald Trump impression…..
 You can view that on my Facebook page.